 Conclusion

 It was well worth it to rebuild this driver.
-It can now handle long runtimes with little heating despite pushing out around 400 W of power!
+It can now handle long run times with little heating despite pushing out around 400 Watt of power!

 hi,